-Over the last year, 36 homeowners and renters in the Eagle Valley have benefited from CARE – the Colorado Affordable Residential Energy program, facilitated by Walking Mountains Science Center.
+In 2016, 36 homeowners and renters in the Eagle Valley have benefited from the Colorado Affordable Residential Energy (CARE) program, which is facilitated by Walking Mountains Science Center.
 The CARE program brings home energy savings and increased comfort to those most in need of help.
-These income-qualified households have benefitted from home energy assessments that evaluate how energy is used in the home, the occupants comfort, and health & safety measures.
+These income-qualified households have benefited from home energy assessments that evaluate how energy is used in the home, the occupants comfort, and health & safety measures.

-After completing an Energy Assessment on the home, the Walking Mountains Energy Smart team was able to develop an energy efficiency plan for their home.
-During the visit the Energy Analyst was able to install an insulated water heater blanket, pipe insulation, and high efficiency LED’s.
+After completing an Energy Assessment, the Walking Mountains Energy Smart team was able to develop an energy efficiency plan for their home.
+During the visit, the Energy Analyst installed an insulated water heater blanket, pipe insulation, and high efficiency LEDs.